caddis/helpvars/README.md

 Example:

 	{if is_https}
-		Your page is secure (provided your OS vendor has not fallen pray to strange goto fail bugs)!
+		Your page is secure (provided your OS vendor has not fallen prey to strange goto fail bugs)!
 	{/if}

 {can_access_cp}